CircuitFlyer/circuitflyer.github.io/index.md

 ___

+## Advanced timer

+**The Climb_and_Dive timer builds on the simple timer concept by adding an additional circuit boar.
+This not only simplifies wiring but allows for some additional features.<br>

  <span class="fs-6">
  Coming soon!
 {: .label .label-yellow }
 Where does this text end up

+___

 {: .warning }
 >Warning - Watch for